 Based on the results obtained by the related sequences from the study of 18S-26S region intraindividual variation was only detected in the plant species Hypericum aciferum.
 We obtained approximately 1100bp from Bupleurum kakiskalae and Nepeta sphaciotica and 650 bp from Hypericum aciferum samples.
-It should be noted that despite our intensive efforts we were unable to amplify the 18S-26S region from Androcymbium rechingeri (6 individuals), Phoenix theophrasti (6 individuals) and Nepeta sphaciotica (1 individual).
-The results of phylogenetic analysis using the ITS region for Bupleurum kakiskalae (6 individuals), Nepeta sphaciotica (5 individuals), Hypericum aciferum (6 individuals) is showed in Fig.A.4.
+The results of phylogenetic analysis using the ITS region for Bupleurum kakiskalae, Nepeta sphaciotica, Hypericum aciferum is showed in Fig.A.4.
 The ITS tree was obtained by Mega 3.1 software.
 Pairwise sequence divergence values are presented in Table A.3.

-Fig.A.4 NJ consensus tree obtained from phylogenetic analysis of the ITS1 region and 5.8 gene sequences for 3 taxa.
+Fig.A.4 The consensus tree obtained from phylogenetic analysis of the ITS1 region and 5.8 gene sequences for 3 taxa.
 Trillium was used as an outgroup (x 1000 replications).
 The length of the obtained sequences after trimming using the MEGA 3.1 software is 346bp for each species.